• Skip to primary navigation

 1. Simple: This recipe is very simple, with only 5 ingredients and just a few minutes toasting in the oven!

-2. Great for Kids: Because this dish is so hands on with no chopping required and ready instantaneously, it is a great dish to get kids excited about food!
-Break out the ingredients and have your kids prepare your Pan con Tomate as a delicious appetizer!
+2. Great for Kids: With no chopping required and ready instantaneously, it is a great dish to get kids excited about food!
+Break out the ingredients and have your kids prepare your Tomato Bread as a delicious appetizer!

-3. Fun for Entertaining: Even if you don’t have kids, I recommend this as a fun appetizer or side dish while entertaining!
-Set out a platter with all of the ingredients and let the guests make their own delicious tomato bread.
+3. Fun for Entertaining: Set out a platter with all of the ingredients and let your guests make their own delicious tomato bread.

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the recipe at the bottom for quantities.